Tuesday, October 26, 2021 · 16 min read

 |FMVSS (202, 207, 208, 225)||Federal Motor Vehicle Safety Standards||Federal Motor Vehicle Safety Standards (FMVSS) are U.S. federal regulations specifying design, construction, performance, and durability requirements for motor vehicles and regulated Automobile safety-related components, systems, and design features.|

 |AS8049||SAE Aerospace Standard (AS)||Performance Standard for Seats in Civil Rotorcraft, Transport Aircraft, and General Aviation Aircraft.|

 The engineers of CED use a dedicated acquisition system and software on the catapult from KT Automotive GmbH, an offspring from Kayzer-Threde Gmbh, now part of the Kistler Group.
 However, with the standard crash test system, they were unable to view the test signals before, during, or immediately after the test.
 The test worked like a black box recording the data in standalone.
 To view the data and do their calculations the engineers had to go in post-analysis mode and export the data.

 To develop the test bench and especially acquire the capability for strain gauge measurements requested by their clients, the engineers of CED were searching for DAQ system supplying:

-- Possibility to visualize measurements in real-time or to have test results status immediately at the end of the test.
-This was not possible with the existing system that works like a black box and needs long post-treatment analysis.
+Possibility to visualize measurements in real-time or to have test results status immediately at the end of the test.
+This was not possible with the existing system which works like a black box and needs a long post-treatment analysis.

 The number of channels used depends on what needs to be analyzed - the structural mechanism of the seat, human behavior on the seat, or both.